tarunjr/tweet-news/README.md

 Following are the runtime services component of the system.

-* Trends Service: Manages the trending HashTag, URL entites.Developed as a Micrsservice using Sprint.Boot(Java) and Redis(DB).
+* Trends Service: Manages the trending HashTag, URL and Article entity.
+Developed as a Microservice  using Sprint.Boot(Java) and Redis(DB).

 * Information Extraction Service: Provides the functionality to download, parse and extract information from the news article.
 Developed in Django (Python) and uses Newspaper library hosted @ https://github.com/codelucas/newspaper for actual information extraction.